-Table E-16. #P - Inexact Result (Precision)
+Table E-18. #P - Inexact Result (Precision)

-Instruction Condition Masked Response Unmasked Response and Exception Code ADDPS SUBPS MULPS DIVPS SQRTPS CVTPI2PS CVTPS2PI CVTTPS2PI ADDSS SUBSS MULSS DIVSS SQRTSS CVTSI2SS CVTSS2SI CVTTSS2SI the result is not exactly representable in the destination format res = result rounded to the destination precision and using the bounded exponent, but only if no unmasked underflow or overflow conditions occur (This exception can occur in the presence of a masked underflow or overflow) #PE=1 only if no underflow/overflow condition occurred, or if the corresponding exceptions are masked: set #OE if masked overflow and set result as described above for masked overflow; set #UE if masked underflow and set result as described above for masked underflow; if neither underflow nor overflow, res = the result rounded to the destination precision and using the bounded exponent set #PE=1
+Table E-10. #F - Illexact Result (Flecision) Instruction Condition Masked Response Unmasked Response and Exception Code ADDPS ADDPD ADDSUBPS ADDSUBPD HADDPS HADDPD SUBPS SUBPD HSUBPS HSUBPD MULPS MULPD DIVPS DIVPD SQRTPS SQRTPD CVTDQ2PS CVTP12PS CVTP2PI CVTP2PI CVTPD2DQ CVTPD2PI CVTPD2PI CVTPD2PI CVTPD2PI CVTTPD2PI CVTTPD2PI CVTTPD2PI CVTTPD2PI CVTTPS2PI CVTTSI2SS CVTTSS2SI CVTSD2SI CVTSD2SI CVTTSD2SI The result is not exactly representable in the destination format. res = Result rounded to the destination precision and using the bounded exponent, but only if no unmasked underflow or overflow conditions occur (this exception can occur in the presence of a masked underflow or overflow); #PE = 1.
+Only if no underflow/overflow condition occurred, or if the corresponding exceptions are masked: Set #OE if masked overflow and set result as described above for masked overflow.
+Set #UE if masked underflow and set result as described above for masked underflow.
+If neither underflow nor overflow, res equals the result rounded to the destination precision and using the bounded exponent set #PE = 1.

-E.4.3.
-SIMD Floating-Point Emulation Implementation Example
+E.4.3 Example SIMD Floating-Point Emulation Implementation

-The sample code listed below may be considered as being part of a user-level floating-point exception filter for the SSE and SSE2 numeric instructions.
-It is assumed that the filter function is invoked by a low-level exception handler (reached via interrupt vector 19 when an unmasked floating-point exception occurs), and that it operates as explained in Section E.4.1., "Floating-Point Emulation" The sample code does the emulation for the add, subtract, multiply, and divide operations.
-For this, it uses C code and x87 FPU operations (readability, and not efficiency was the primary goal).
-Operations corresponding to other SSE and SSE2 numeric instructions have to be emulated, but only place holders for them are included (the SSE2 instructions are not listed in the example).
-The example assumes that the emulation function receives a pointer to a data structure specifying a number of input parameters: the operation that caused the exception, a set of two sub-operands (unpacked, of type float), the rounding mode (the precision is always single), exception masks (having the same relative bit positions as in the MXCSR but starting from bit 0 in an unsigned integer), and flush-to-zero and denormals-are-zeros indicators.
+The sample code listed below may be considered as being part of a user-level floating-point exception filter for the SSE/SSE2/SSE3 numeric instructions.
+It is assumed that the filter function is invoked by a low-level exception handler (reached via interrupt vector 19 when an unmasked floating-point exception occurs), and that it operates as explained in Section E.4.1, "Floating-Point Emulation".
+The sample code does the emulation only for the SSE instructions for addition, subtraction, multiplication, and division.
+For this, it uses C code and x87 FPU operations.
+Operations corresponding to other SSE/SSE2/SSE3 numeric instructions can be emulated similarly.
+The example assumes that the emulation function receives a pointer to a data structure specifying a number of input parameters: the operation that caused the exception, a set of suboperands (unpacked, of type float), the rounding mode (the precision is always single), exception masks (having the same relative bit positions as in the MXCSR but starting from bit 0 in an unsigned integer), and flush-to-zero and denormals-are-zeros indicators.